LeiWangR/leiwangr.github.io/_pages/about.md

 Since 2018, he has been a full-time Computer Vision Researcher with iCetana Pty Ltd. He was a Visiting Researcher in Machine Learning Research Group at Data61/CSIRO (former NICTA).
 He was also a Visiting Researcher with the Department of Computer Science and Software Engineering, UWA.

 He is currently also a Computer Scientist with the Active Intelligence Australia PTY Limited, Perth, WA.
-He leads the development of commercial anomaly detection solutions, and the project has raised 1.2M USD.
+He leads the research and development of commercial anomaly detection solutions, and the project has raised 1.2M USD.
 Since 2022, he has been granted the Incentive Unit Award.

 Before starting his PhD at ANU and Data61/CSIRO, he has been offered a number of competitive full PhD scholarships including ARC Industrial Transformation Training Centre Scholarship, UWA International Fee Scholarship, University Postgraduate Award, Data61 PhD Scholarship, Data61 Top-up Scholarship and ANU HDR Fee Remission Merit Scholarship.